cjonesrun3/Tkinter-Calendar-Widget/README.md

  **INSTALL**

- Just drop the TreeCalendar directory into your sitepackages and import TreeCalendar.
-See testing.py for configuration options.
+ Just drop the TreeCalendar directory into your sitepackages and see the code below as an example of configuration options and use.

 ![alt text](https://github.com/cjonesrun3/Tkinter-Calendar-Widget/blob/master/TreeCalImg.PNG)